-What’s growing, fruiting, flowering, germinating and cropping in our tropical food garden in August.
+What’s growing, fruiting, flowering, germinating, and cropping in our tropical food garden in August.
 Remember, we’re in the southern hemisphere, just 16 degrees south of the Equator, you may have to flip the seasons if you’re in the tropics in the northern hemisphere.
-August is the last month of winter for us and we’re in the dry season.
+August is the last month of winter for us and we’re into the dry season.
 We’ve had a good amount of light rain through to the start of August but we can feel it’s getting warmer during the day now and there’s been no rain for a few days.
 Nights are still cool here.

 Most plants in our tropical food garden will grow as perennials.
 By keeping this month by month record I’m trying to learn and become a better gardener.